LakkieRicardo/PixelyEngine2/README.md

 ## Controls

 - WASD to move the camera around
-- F9 to toggle depth map view(white = furthest forward, near black = furthest back)
+- F9 to show debug menu

 ## Features